Code Access Security for ClickOnce Applications

 ClickOnce applications are based on the .NET Framework and are subject to code access security constraints.
 For this reason, it is important that you understand the implications of code access security and write your ClickOnce applications accordingly.

 Code access security is a mechanism in the .NET Framework that helps limit the access that code has to protected resources and operations.
-You should configure the code access security permissions for your ClickOnce application to use the zone appropriate for the location of the application installer.
-In most cases, you can choose the Internet zone for a limited set of permissions or the Local Intranet zone for a greater set of permissions.
+You should always configure the code access security permissions for your ClickOnce application to include only those permissions that your application requires.
+Visual Studio provides the tools necessary to determine and configure the permission set for your application.

 An application that has Full Trust permissions has unrestricted access to resources such as the file system and the registry.
 This potentially allows your application (and the end user's system) to be exploited by malicious code.

 When an application requires Full Trust permissions, the end user will be prompted to grant permissions to the application.
 This means that the application does not truly provide a ClickOnce experience, and the prompt can potentially be confusing to less experienced users.

 When installing an application from removable media such as a CD-ROM, the user is not prompted.
 In addition, a network administrator can configure network policy so that users are not prompted when they install an application from a trusted source.
 For more information, see Trusted Application Deployment Overview.

 For these reasons, you should always modify the code access security permissions for your application to include only the permissions that your application requires.

 You should always configure your ClickOnce application to request only the code access security permissions that it actually needs.
 You can configure security permissions on the Security page of the Project Designer.